Sevyn Streeter Says Her New Album Feels Like Her 'First': 'It's a Beautiful Space to Be In'

 "My mother was the dean of my high school, and there were things that she went through as a Black woman that were frustrating for her, but I watched her be resilient and work through it and experience a lot of success in that way," she says.
 "So it's nothing new, but I'm really, really, really happy that there's so much more light being shed on this conversation."

-Now, as she prepares to release her new album, Streeter can't wait to perform her new songs live.
+Now, as she prepares to release her new album on Friday, Streeter can't wait to perform her new songs live.

 "That's what I'm looking forward to most: shows, shows, shows," she says.
 "And then I want to do a girls trip with my girlfriends!"